Großglockner (3.798 m) high tour course

 - Surefootedness and freedom from vertigoClimbing experience up to II degree of difficulty

-- High altitude touring experience, private preparation tour with altitude adjustment recommended
+- Alpine touring experience, private preparation tour with altitude adjustment recommended

-"Not for nothing is the highest mountain in Austria one of the most popular alpine tours.
-The climbing is much easier than it appears in the photo above but still never trivial.
+"It's not for nothing that Austria's highest mountain is one of the most popular alpine tours in the Alps.
+The climbing is much easier than it appears in the photo above, but still never trivial.

-The rock is bombastic from the Glocknerleitl and from the Obere Glocknerscharte you climb like on a (extremely exposed) ladder to the highest point.
-Metal poles allow your mountain guide to secure you well on the ascent and descent and you can fully concentrate on your climbing."
+The rock is bombastic from the Glocknerleitl and from the Obere Glocknerscharte you climb to the highest point as if on an (extremely exposed) ladder.
+Metal poles allow your mountain guide to secure you well on the ascent and descent and you can concentrate fully on your climbing."

 Theo Förster